-→ Backup BIOS Image to HDD
+Backup BIOS Image to HDD

 Allows the system to copy the BIOS image file to the hard drive.
 If the system BIOS is corrupted, it will be recovered from this image file.
-(Default: Disabled)
+(Default: Enabled)

-Init Display First
+☐ Init Display First

-Specifies the first initiation of the monitor display from the installed PCI graphics card, PCI Express graphics card, or the onboard VGA.
+Specifies the first initiation of the monitor display from the installed PCI graphics card or PCI Express graphics card.